Bogibeel Bridge: 2011: Construction re-commenced

 The actual work on the project recommenced only in 2011.
 The bridge was constructed by a consortium of construction companies headed by Hindustan Construction Company.
 The bridge's construction was subject to large time and cost overruns over time.
 The cost, initially estimated at ₹1767 crore, escalated to ₹4996 crore by 2014.

 2018: Completed

 On 2 December 2018, the bridge opened as the first freight train crossed it.
 On 25 December, the Indian Prime Minister Narendra Modi inaugurated the Bogibeel bridge, on the birth anniversary of former Prime Minister Atal Bihari Vajpayee on the occasion of Good Governance Day, and also flag off an intercity express connecting Tinsukia and Naharlagun.
 The overall cost of the project ultimately escalated to ₹5960 crore as the total length of the bridge increased from 4.31 km to 4.94 km.

+Naming controversy

+The demand to name the Bogibeel Bridge after Sati Sadhani predated its construction.
+On 12 August 1997, the Chutia Jati Sanmilani submitted a memorandum to Sanjay Sachdeva, adviser to the then Union Railway Minister, seeking the name Sati Sadhani Setu for the proposed bridge.
+The demand continued during the bridge's construction; by 2010, the All Assam Chutia Students' Union was also publicly demanding that it be named after Sadhani.

+In the run-up to the bridge's inauguration, its proposed naming became a matter of controversy.
+On 17 December 2018, the Government of Assam wrote to the Northeast Frontier Railway proposing that the bridge be named Birangana Sati Sadhani Setu after Sati Sadhani, the last queen of the Chutia Kingdom.
+The demand to name the bridge after Sadhani had been raised by Chutia organisations before the bridge's completion; the All Assam Chutia Students' Union had included it among its demands by 2010.

+The government's proposal was welcomed by Chutia organisations and also received support from a number of other ethnic organisations.
+In December 2018, representatives of seventeen organisations, including bodies representing the Moran, Motok, Bodo, Rabha, Karbi, Dimasa, Tiwa, Hajong, Sarania Kachari and Mech Kachari communities, submitted a memorandum to Prime Minister Narendra Modi supporting the name Birangana Sati Sadhani Setu.

+Other organisations advanced competing names for the bridge.
+Several Tai Ahom organisations staged a blockade on National Highway 37 demanding that it be named Swargadeo Chaolung Sukapha Swamanyay Setu after Sukaphaa.
+Several Mising organisations, including the Takam Mising Porin Kebang, sought to have the bridge named after freedom fighter Kamala Miri, while Deori organisations proposed the name of Bhimbor Deori.

+The bridge was ultimately inaugurated on 25 December 2018 under the name "Bogibeel Bridge".